Milestones and Awards (selection)

 Sustainable University I (1995-1999)

-1995 the Project Sustainable University was set up in the Altmühltal project, 1995 a Environment and Sustainability Concept for the KU was developed.
+1995 the Project Sustainable University was set up in the Altmühltal project, 1995 a Environment and Sustainability Concept for the Catholic University (KU) was developed.
+This concept was an important cornerstone for the new sustainability concept 2010.

 Ecumenical Impact (1996-2020)